KatyBrown/CIAlign/man/user_guide.md

 ## Generating a Consensus Sequence
 This step generates a consensus sequence based on the cleaned alignment.
 If no cleaning functions are performed, the consensus will be based on the input alignment.
+For the "majority" based consensus sequences, where the two most frequent characters are equally common a random character is selected.

 Output files: